lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/On_Large-Batch_Training_for_Deep_Learning.md

     ![](images/sharpness_of_minimizers_2.png)

 - sharp minimizers identified in the experiments **do not resemble a cone**
-  - sampling the loss function in neighborhood
+  - sampling the loss function in the neighborhood
   - the loss function rises steeply only along a small dimensional subspace.

 ### minimizers and the starting point

 - experimental method:
-  1. train the network using Adam with batch size of 256 (small batch size), then we get 100 solutions.
+  1. train the network using Adam with a batch size of 256 (small batch size), then we get 100 solutions.
   1. use these 100 solutions as start points and train the network use a larget batch size.
-- foundings
+- founding
-  1. when warm-stared with only a few intial epochs, the larget batch method dose not yield a generalization imporvement.
+  1. when warm-stared with only a few initial epochs, the larget batch method does not yield a generalization improvement.
-  1. after certain number of epochs of warm-starting, the accuracy improves and sharpness of the large-batch iterations drop.
+  1. after a certain number of epochs of warm-starting, the accuracy improves and sharpness of the large-batch iterations drop.

   ![](images/warmup_experiments.png)